salesforce/lwc-rfcs/text/0113-secure-script-container.md

 ## Design

-A new element called `<virtual-script>` encapsulates the various mechanism to evaluate the scripts in a virtual environment, which solves the problem when using synthetic shadow and subsequently, when using the native Shadow DOM.
+A new element called `<virtual-script>` encapsulates the various mechanisms to evaluate the scripts in a virtual environment, which solves the problem when using synthetic shadow and subsequently, when using the native Shadow DOM.
 We can implement this solution in two phases:

 ### Phase I: Synthetic Shadow